putraadiatma64bit/putraadiatma64bit/README.md

     Dividends -.-> Investors
 ```

-> An animated version of this flow is available as `erp-flow-simple.html` in the repository.
+> An animated version of this flow is available as [this animated version](https://putraadiatma64bit.github.io/project/).

 ---